 Officials play an important part within our organisation and are integral to the ongoing delivery of our sport.
 Without officials, SNB would simply be unable to deliver carnivals through the season.

-To ensure that we can efficiently and safely run all SNB carnivals, we have a quota system in place that requires all participating clubs to fulfil officials positions at events.
+To ensure that we can efficiently and safely run all SNB carnivals, we have a quota system in place that requires all participating clubs to fulfil officials and water safety positions at events.
 The quotas for Junior Activities carnivals is a ratio-based formula which correlates to the number of competitors attending from each club, and is based on the actual entries for each carnival.
 Currently there is no quota system for Open carnivals, but this is being reviewed .

 If you have any question about being an SNB official, please send an email to firstname.lastname@example.org.